skanzajamal/news-curator/INSTALL.md

 }
 ```

-## Step 7: Install Dependencies

-Run the following command:
+7. Let's Open Terminal and install the packages we need:

 ```bash
 npm install express dotenv nodemon
 ```

-## Step 8: Run the Application

-Start your app with:
+8. Start your app with:

 ```bash
 npm run dev